tresorsawasawa/School_Library/README.md

 ## Description

-> In this project, we will build a tool that helps to record what books are in the library and who borrows them from a fictitious OOP University library.
+> In this project, we built a tool that helps to record what books are in the library and who borrows them from a fictitious OOP University library.
 This app will allow you to:
 > - Add new students or teachers.
 > - Add new books.
 > - Save records of who borrowed a given book and when.